jjungkang2/CS470-teamproject/README.md

 You don't need to prepare something since they are Colab file.
 However, we didn't prepare translation model.
 You need to translate processed english text(output of DisfluencyRemover) and use it or you can put the translated text as text_input_TTS.txt in your GDrive.

-## Total.py
-### how to use (What should you do before executing "total.py")
-First of all, PLEASE USE ABOVE LINKED FOLDER AS WORKFOLDER !
-You need to cd to above folder.
-If you not, it cannot find some path or programs.
-Then, open TextToSignLang.py and modify two PATH variables(SIGN_PATH, DOWN_PATH) as your local environment.